bheimbu/annoSnake/docs/source/introduction.rst

 |
 .. admonition:: If in doubt, reach out!

-   If you have any questions or issues to report, please go to the `GitHub page <https://github.com/bheimbu/annoSnake>`_ and open a :guilabel:`New issue`.
+   If you have any questions or issues to report, please go to `GitHub <https://github.com/bheimbu/annoSnake>`_ and open a :guilabel:`New issue`.